 This is the first article in a series about sustainable business and monetization for the internet of everything, from Pawan Dubey, Consultant, Infosys.
 In this article, he looks at monetization models.
-Dubey will be speaking at Monetizing IoE InFocus 2017 in Amsterdam (October 17-18) during a talk called Designing Sustainable Business and Monetization Models for IoE.
+Dubey will be speaking at Internet of Everything InFocus 2017 in Amsterdam (October 17-18) during a talk called Designing Sustainable Business and Monetization Models for IoE.

 Making big money from the internet of everything (IoE) is the big challenge.
 Communications service providers (CSPs) face the demands of short IoE product lifecycles (so much rapid innovation), catering to huge numbers of fundamentally different IoE verticals (transport, homes, even your gym), as well as integrating every possible pricing paradigm.